ČT Déčko: Programming

 The station is open daily from 6:00 to 20:00, with ČT art broadcasting on the same frequency between 8 pm and the morning. ČT :D is intended for two audience groups: children aged 4–8 (57% of broadcasts), and children aged 8–15 (43% of broadcasts).

 Czech Television stated in 2015 that if ČT Déčko and ČT art proved to be successful, the two channels could broadcast from separate frequencies in the future.

 Availability

 Television broadcasts on multiplex 1a, which was created by extending the originally planned regional networks 7, 10, 20.
-From 9 October 2013 to 31 March 2018 it also spread its signal in the nationwide Multiplex 3, with the newly established Prima Krimi channel taking over.
+From 9 October 2013 to 31 March 2018 it also spread its signal in the national czech Multiplex 3, with the newly established Prima Krimi channel taking over.
 From 24 April 2018, ČT :D / art is available in Multiplex 1.

 High-definition (HD) broadcasting via satellite was started on 1 November 2016 using Astra 3B-capacities.
 On 29 March 2018 it broadcast in high definition in the transition network 11. ČT :D/ČT art HD is also available via satellite, cable TV and IPTV.